webprofusion-chrisc/trust-store-updater/README.md

 A cross-platform tool written in Go for updating operating system and application trust stores with new root certificates.

 Note: this tool is a prototype and not yet suitable for production use.
+As Uncle Ben/Voltaire would say, with great power comes great responsibility (yours).

 ## Features